Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/the-codicil-of-white-idrotf.md

 aliases: ["The Codicil of White"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Icewind Dale: Rime of the Frostmaiden p.
-317
+BookSource: "Icewind Dale: Rime of the Frostmaiden p.
+317"
 ---
 # The Codicil of White
 *Wondrous Item, unknown (magic)*